oitee/oitee.github.io/_posts/2021-11-03-diwali-hack-week.md

 6. Add front end JavaScript for calling server-side functions to enable and disable links from the analytics table
 7. Overhaul UI by using Bootstrap, for sign-up, sign-in and home-page
 8. Deploy to Heroku: create a new app for NodeJs, install Postgres, add git remote for Heroku, update port (so that it respects Heroku's `PORT` environment variable, on which Heroku's traffic is directed to)
-9. This is a paragraph.The system is **LIVE at** [**https://oteetwirl.herokuapp.com/home**](https://oteetwirl.herokuapp.com/home)
+9. The system is **LIVE at** [**https://oteetwirl.herokuapp.com/home**](https://oteetwirl.herokuapp.com/home)

+### November 7, 2021:

+1. After deploying on the 5th, some feedback was received from users.
+Based on this, the following changes have been made.
+2. Allow links to be shortened, even if they do not have `http` or `https` prefix.
+3. Change the HTTP method for disabling and enabling of links, from `GET` to `POST`.
+This is because, enabling/disabling changes the attributes related to the links, and hence this should not be a `GET` request, as `GET` is conventionally used only for fetching resources.
+4. Update front-end JavaScript to reduce the interval between calls to `/analytics` route from 1 second to 30 seconds.
+5. Explicitly update analytics data on the home page, when a new link is created or an existing link is enabled/disabled.
+This is done to reduce the number of calls made from the browser to the back-end.
+6. Impose a minimum length requirement for passwords, during sign-up.
+7. Add Google reCAPTCHA v2 for sign-up, to prevent bots from creating dummy accounts on the database.
+8. Add secrets in the back-end to ensure proper validation of reCAPTCHA widget from the front-end and exempt reCAPTCHA validation in tests.
+9. Minor changes to front-end home page.
+10. Allow admin users to see all links on the home page, including links created by other users.
+11. Ensure link status updation (enable/disable) can only be done by the owner of the link, irrespective of the role of the current user.
+12. Understand the how SSL termination happens on Heroku.
+13. Add an environment variable which controls if HTTPS should be enforced by the app.
+If so, requests made over HTTP will be redirected to the HTTPS counterpart and cookies will be created with the secure attribute.
+14. This **concludes the development of the app**!
+It took seven days. 🎉

-_This is just a daily log I am maintaining as I embark on this project.
+*This is just a daily log I maintained as I embarked on this project.
 I will publish a detailed post on this project, including a README on my [GitHub repository](https://github.com/oitee/twirl), once it is completed.
-Happy Diwali!_
+Happy Diwali!*